 Montana Earth Science Picture of the Week

 Mt.
-Mazama's Ash in Montana
+Mazama Ash in Montana

 Ash from an ancient Oregon Volcano?

-According to the January 1991 issue of National Geographic Magazine, the volume of ash produced by Mazama was forty-two times greater than the amount produced by St. Helens in 1980.
-Prevailing winds caused the ash to spread eastward.
-This deposit near Helena is over 500 miles northeast of Mt.
-Mazama.
-The eruption of Mazama also emptied significant amounts of magma from the chamber beneath the mountain.
-After the eruption the remaining cone collapsed into the chamber, forming a huge crater known as a “caldera”.
+Mazama' eruption also emptied significant amounts of magma from the chamber beneath the mountain.
+After the eruption the remaining cone collapsed into the chamber, forming a huge crater known as a "caldera".
 Today, Crater Lake (Oregon) fills the caldera of Mt.
 Mazama.

-Term: caldera
+Term: Paleo-Indian

 HOT LINKS